itsjihunpark/Nand2Tetris/README.md

 This project is made up of two parts: Hardware and Software.

-For the Hardware project I have built a "no particular type (neither RISC nor CISC)" instruction set, 16bit, Von Neumann variant hardware platform from elemental logic gate (Nand) defined with Hardware Definition Language (HDL).
+For the Hardware project, a "no particular type (neither RISC nor CISC)" instruction set, 16bit, Von Neumann variant hardware platform was defined with Hardware Definition Language (HDL) from elemental logic gate Nand.
 In addition, an assembler was developed to translate symbolic machine code (assembly) to binary machine code which can be executed on this hardware platform.

-For the Software project ... (tbc)
+For the Software project, a stack-based, two-tier compiler (similar to Java and C#) was developed in two parts: the backend - VM code to Machine specific Assembly translator (a.k.a., VM implementation) and the front end - high level language to VM code.
+This was done to decouple the high level language from the target hardware platform specific machine code.
+As a result, any hardware platform with the VM implementation can be used to run the high level language programs without having to develop a separate high level language to VM compiler and hence makes the high level programming language, a cross plaform language like Java or C#.

+Finally, to end this project, an Operating system....TBC

 "What I cannot create, I do not understand" - Richard Feynman